 An important heads up: A lot of the work you’ll be doing in the application process is front-loaded.
 It will get less intense as the weeks go by, we promise.

-USE A SINGLE CALENDAR
+1. USE A SINGLE CALENDAR.

-SET UP THREE IDENTICAL FILING SYSTEMS
+3. SET UP THREE IDENTICAL FILING SYSTEMS.

 One of the problems with figuring out your filing system is that the information will come in many forms — snail mail, email, voicemail, notes, internet research, hard copy brochures and folders, and text messages.
 Not only do you have to figure out how to store all this various information, you also have to figure out how to retrieve it when you need it.

-For most students, the easiest way to go is to have three storage locations that all have the same file structure – set up one storage system in email, set up another storage location either on a hard drive on your computer or in the cloud, and set up a third in old-fashioned paper file folders.
+For most students, the easiest way to go is to have three storage locations that all have the same file structure: set up one storage system in email, set up another storage location either on a hard drive on your computer or in the cloud, and set up a third in old-fashioned paper file folders.
 To get you started, we've compiled a basic list of files you should set up in each storage location.

-CHOOSE 8-15 COLLEGES BASED ON FIT, SELECTIVITY, AND AFFORDABILITY.
+4. CHOOSE 8-15 COLLEGES BASED ON FIT, SELECTIVITY, AND AFFORDABILITY.

 The colleges should have a range in terms of selectivity.
 We suggest you balance your list in this way: 2-3 should be colleges where you have a high likelihood of admission (safeties), 4-8 should be colleges where you have a good likelihood of admission (targets or matches), and 2-4 should be colleges where you have a low likelihood of admission (reaches).

 The bad news is that scholarship scams abound, and every year thousands of hopeful college applicants and their families get duped by them.
 It is so tempting to sign up for a service that "guarantees" you'll get a scholarship, but the only guarantee is that you'll never see the money you paid to this service again.
 Before you pay a single dollar to a scholarship search service, use this checklist to evaluate whether you are about to become a victim of a scam rather than the recipient of legitimate assistance.